FunnyGrainy/GUILLERMOU_Clement_TIPE/README.md

     - conclusion : bullet point de ce qu'on a réussi et pas réussi à faire dans nos expériences
     - mettre les ref biblio, les codes (SAVOIR EXPLIQUER CE QU ILS FONT)

-    lotka voltera : faire le cas de base avec 1 proie 1 prédateur, faire le code, les cycles etc...

-    le modèle prend en compte le fait que la population est composée d'une même espèce x 10000, ça prend pas en compte l'age de la population :

-    The Lotka–Volterra predator-prey model makes a number of assumptions about the environment and biology of the predator and prey populations:

-    The prey population finds ample food at all times.
-    The food supply of the predator population depends entirely on the size of the prey population.
-    The rate of change of population is proportional to its size.
-    During the process, the environment does not change in favour of one species, and genetic adaptation is inconsequential.
-    Predators have limitless appetite.
-    Both populations can be described by a single variable.
-This amounts to assuming that the populations do not have a spatial or age distribution that contributes to the dynamics.

-    donc qu'est ce qu'il se passerait si y a pas de nourriture, si on touche à une de ces assumptions ? si c'était une pop naturelle ?

     trouver des données l'institut des forets, données de chasses